Friday, October 22, 2021

 The group finally finished the project in 1983, and it seems that there was a compromise for we hear elements of both on the album.

-After releasing the album Undercover, group signed a four-album recording contract with CBS for $50 million.
+After releasing the album Undercover, the group signed a four-album recording contract with CBS for $50 million.
 A song about the political corruption of South America that features the rhythm section of Sly Dunbar and Robbie Shakespeare, "Undercover Of The Night", also hit #2 on the Mainstream Rock chart and #9 Popular in the U.S.

 Undercover moved to #1 in the Netherlands and Sweden, #3 in the U.K. and #4 in the United States.
 Jagger brags about romantic encounters in New York, Detroit and Chicago in this song that features former Allman Brothers Band member Chuck Leavell on keyboards, along with Ian Stewart.
 "She Was Hot" is another strong song on the album (#2 Mainstream Rock), which has now sold over one million copies.

 Stewart died of a heart attack in 1985, just two days before the Rolling Stones earned a Grammy Lifetime Achievement Award.
-Jagger drifted away from the group and sent two years working on writing and releasing solo albums.
+Jagger drifted away from the group and spent two years working on writing and releasing solo albums.
 On the 1986 album Dirty Work, Richards took over the lion's share of songwriting, with Wood assisting him.
 Even in the recording of the album, Jagger was rarely in the studio.

 The breakup of the Stones?
 A definite possibility.
 You will read how they avoided it and continued on into the history books in Part Nine!